shhmon/DeepRat/README.md

 * `conda activate DLC-CPU`

-To create a DLC project, configure the DLC-related variables in `config.yaml` and run:
+To create a DLC project and a linked Anipose project, configure the variables in `config.yaml` and run:

-* `python dlc_setup.py`
+* `python main.py`

-*Make sure to type 'yes' when asked if frames should be extracted*
+This will create a DLC project, extract frames and then proceed to manual labeling.
+When labeling is done, an Anipose project structure will be created and linked to the DLC project.
+The folder with the longer name (with a date) will be the DLC project and the shorter will be Anipose.

-This will create the project and then proceed to labeling.
-When labeling is done, upload the project folder (NOT the whole repo) to the root folder of your drive and run the `training.ipynb` file in Google Colab (via Github).
-The cells are pretty self explanatory, specify the folder name and run it.
+The `training.ipynb` notebook should automatically open in Google Colab.
+Proceed with uploading the DLC project folder (NOT the whole repo) to the root folder of your drive and run the notebook.
+The cells are pretty self explanatory, specify the folder and you're good to go.

 Once the model is trained, download the trained DLC folder from drive.
-If you ran the last cell, the project path was set back to the inital (local) path so either put it back in the same place or update the config manually.
+Put it back in the same place as before.
 That's it for the DLC network, the section below describes how to proceed with Anipose.

-### Anipose training
+### Anipose usage

-To create an Anipose project, run:
+The Anipose project should be created and linked to the DLC project if everything worked correctly.
+There are three short commands which will suffice for this description.
+They are composed of multiple commands described in more detail in a section below:

-* `python anipose_setup.py /path/to/trained/dlc-model`
+* `anipose run-data` (composed of `analyze, filer, calibrate, triangulate, angles`)

-This will create the project stucture described in the Anipose documentation along with a config file.
+* `anipose run-viz` (composed of `label-2d, label-3d, label-combined`)

-*Continue Here...*
+* `anipose run-all`(composed of `run-data, run-viz`)

 ---